 Hill Street Tai Hwa Pork Noodle

-Originally established on Hill Street in 1932 by Tan Joon Teo, this bak chor mee (minced pork noodle) stall is one the most affordable Michelin-starred meals you can get in Singapore.
+Originally established on Hill Street in 1932 by Tang Joon Teo, this bak chor mee (minced pork noodle) stall is one of the most affordable Michelin-starred meals you can get in Singapore.
 Enjoy a hearty bowl of thick, al dente springy noodles served in savoury vinegar sauce, accompanied by tender pork, fried fish and dumplings.

 Hill Street Tai Hwa Pork Noodle.
 466 Crawford Lane #01-12, Singapore 190465. +65 6292 7477.